1976 Rose Bowl

 The 1976 Rose Bowl was the 62nd edition of the college football bowl game, played at the Rose Bowl in Pasadena, California, on Thursday, January 1.
 The UCLA Bruins of the Pacific-8 Conference defeated the top-ranked and undefeated Ohio State Buckeyes of the Big Ten Conference 23–10 in a rare bowl rematch of a regular season game.
 UCLA quarterback John Sciarra was named the Player of the Game.

 This was the first post season that teams from the Big Ten and Pac-8 could appear in other bowl games since the Cotton Bowl in January 1949.
 Ohio State head coach Woody Hayes made his final appearance in the Rose Bowl, as Michigan represented the Big Ten in the next three editions.

+Background

+The Rose Bowl was first played in January 1902, making it the oldest college football bowl game.
+It was then known as the Tournament East–West Football Game, reflecting its place as an event during the Tournament of Roses Parade.
+In the first playing, held at Tournament Park in Pasadena, Michigan defeated Stanford, 49–0.
+The Rose Bowl Stadium was built in 1922 and hosted its first Rose Bowl Game in 1923, which saw USC defeat Penn State.
+The Big Nine Conference, and the Pacific Coast Conference entered an agreement to send their champions to meet, beginning in the 1947 Rose Bowl.
+The Big Ten and AAWU agreed to provide teams for the game beginning with the 1963 Rose Bowl.
+The game would match the champions of the Big Ten and Pacific 8 conference.